qiubee/mars-live/README.md

 #### Data

-When calling the Mars Rover Photos API you receive a list with the following data:
+When calling the Mars Rover Photos API, you receive a list with the following data:

 * Sol [(Mars solar day)](https://en.wikipedia.org/wiki/Sol_(day_on_Mars))
 * Image source

 The amount of data you receive depends on the query you send to the API.
 The data will return as a JSON-object.

-This is an example of the data you receive:
+This is an example of the JSON-object you receive from the **Mars Rover Photos API**:

 ```json
 {